yieldr/restart-network-masterclass/README.md

 The Users Entity is complete and contains all the required mappings and validation requirements.

+To generate the tables in the database you will need to run: `php bin/console doctrine:schema:create`

 ## 3 - Add validation and filters

 After completing stage 2, it is time to add validation to our Entities.
 Validation is very important since we only allow